pflooky/data-caterer-docs/docs/index.md

 - Ability to connect to any type of data source: files, SQL or no-SQL databases, messaging systems, HTTP
 - Discover metadata from your existing infrastructure and services
-- Gain confidence that potential bugs do not propagate to production
+- Gain confidence that bugs do not propagate to production
 - Be proactive in ensuring changes do not affect other data producers or consumers
-- Configurability to run tests the way you want
+- Configurability to run the way you want

 <span class="center-content">
 [Try now](get-started/docker.md){ .md-button .md-button--primary }[See pricing](pricing.md){ .md-button .button-spaced }